julHristov/JAVA_solved_problems/README.md

-# homework9_03 includes JAVA homework problems.
+JAVA_solved_problems
+Here are some solved problems:

 For example:
 Biblioteque:
 Annie goes to her hometown after a very long period outside the country.
 On her way home, she sees her grandmother's old library and remembers her favorite book.
 Help Annie by writing a program in which you enter the search from her book (text).